Antonio-ArceG/landchecker-challenge/README.md

 This is a simple API that compiles information about properties in Victoria to display in a simple JSON format.
 The data used for this API comes from different CSV files containing information about Local Government Areas (lga), the property itself, and the property's address.

+This API parses the given CSV files and then imports it to PostgreSQL.
+For more on how it populates the database [please click here](##populating-database)

 ## On Heroku

 To see this API's payload you will have to append the ID of the property you'd like to explore to the following link